Azure/ResourceModules/docs/wiki/The CI environment - Publishing.md

    1. The major (`x.0`) and minor (`0.x`) version are set based on the file `version.json` in the module folder.
    1. The patch (`0.0.x`) version is calculated based on the number of commits on the `HEAD` ref (aka. git height).
 This will cause the patch version to never reset to 0 with major and/or minor increment, as specified for [semver](https://semver.org/).
    1. The module is published with a `major.minor.patch` version (`x.y.z`).
 For Template Specs and Bicep Registry only, a `major` version (`x`) and a `major.minor` version (`x.y`) are also updated, allowing a consumer to:
-      - Reference the latest version of a major, i.e. the latest minor and patch of a major version.
+      - Reference the latest version of a major, i.e., the latest minor and patch of a major version.
          > Example: Using Template Specs, the reference to a `major` could look like: `ts/modules:microsoft.resources.resourcegroups:1` which means that the template will always consume whatever the potentially overwritten/updated version `1` contains.
-      - Reference the latest version of a minor, i.e. the latest patch of a minor version.
+      - Reference the latest version of a minor, i.e., the latest patch of a minor version.
          > Example: Using the Bicep registry, the reference to a `major.minor` could look like: `br/modules:microsoft.resources.resourcegroups:0.4` which means that the template will always consume whatever the potentially overwritten/updated version `0.4` contains.
    1. For a changed child module, the direct parent hierarchy is also registered for an update, following the same procedure as above.
    1. The list of module files paths and their versions are passed on as a array list.